What is my assessment?

 - Testing and verification of data entry

 - Estimating property values and listing those in the Assessment Roll

-- Open book sessions to allow citizen review of values and presentation of additional information to Assessor’s Office if they believe estimates are inaccurate.
+- Open Book sessions to allow citizen review of values and presentation of additional information to the Assessor’s Office if they believe the assessed values are inaccurate

-- Board of review sessions to allow citizens to present appeal to an impartial board if they still believe estimates are inaccurate.
+- Board of Review sessions to allow citizens to present an appeal to an impartial board if they still believe assessed values are inaccurate

 - Adoption of values

-You didn’t visit my property why did my value change?
+You didn’t visit my property, so why did my value change?

-The law requires that property be valued from actual view or the best information available.
+The law requires that all property be valued from actual view or the best information available.
 The Assessor’s Office attempts to physically review all property at least once every 5 years.
-If for various reasons the Assessor cannot enter a property, the assessment must still be reviewed based on the existing records and other sources of property information.
-If physical data supporting a value change is discovered, the Assessor is required to change the value.
+If, for various reasons, the Assessor cannot enter a property, the assessment must still be reviewed based on existing records and other sources of property information.
+If data supporting a value change is discovered, the Assessor is required to change the value.
 The Assessor’s preference is always to be able to physically inspect a property rather than be required to estimate its value based on old data or other sources of information.

 How can my assessment change when I haven’t done anything to my property?

 As property values change in the market place, those changes must be reflected on the assessment roll.
 Periodically, the Assessor reviews real estate market factors to determine if economic conditions are causing property to appreciate or depreciate, or if conditions are static.
 During revaluation years, the findings of such analysis may result in a change in property assessments regardless of any physical changes to a property.

 Why did my assessments change at a different rate than someone else I know who lives in Janesville?